-Upon the death of the Predeceased Grantor, Trustee shall distribute the Predeceased Grantor's entire interest in the property of Trust to or for the benefit of any person or persons or entity or entities, other than the Predeceased Grantor's estate, the Predeceased Grantor's creditors, or the creditors of Predeceased Grantor's estate, as the Predeceased Grantor may appoint by will (Predeceased Grantor's Testamentary Power).
+Upon the death of the Predeceased Grantor, Trustee shall distribute the Predeceased Grantor's entire interest in the trust property to or for the benefit of any person or entity or entities, other than the Predeceased Grantor's estate, the Predeceased Grantor's creditors, or the creditors of the Predeceased Grantor's estate, as Predeceased Grantor appoints by will (Predeceased Grantor's Testamentary Power).

-Upon the death of the Predeceased Grantor, any property remaining of the Predeceased Grantor's entire one-half interest in Trust that has not been effectively appointed by Will shall be distributed as follows: five percent to each member of the Committee other than the Grantors' issue if there are one or more Grantors' issue then living.
-The balance is to be distributed, per stirpes, to the Grantors' issue who are then living, or held in a trust for their benefit as provided by Trust.
-The Surviving Grantor's balance in Trust continues to be held by Trust and administered pursuant to the terms of Trust until the Surviving Grantor's death.
+Upon the death of the Predeceased Grantor, any remaining property held in Trust in the Predeceased Grantor's one-half interest that has not been effectively appointed by will, shall be distributed five percent (5%) to each serving member of the Power of Appointment Committee other than the Grantor's issue, and any remaining balance shall be distributed, per stirpes, to the Grantors' issue who are then living and subject to the trust for beneficiaries article.
+If none, such remaining balance shall be disposed of under an alternate disposition, which provides for distributions to certain named charities.

-Upon the death of the Surviving Grantor, Trustee shall distribute the Surviving Grantor's balance of Trust to or for the benefit of any person or persons or entity or entities, other than the Surviving Grantor's estate, the Surviving Grantor's creditors, or the creditors of Surviving Grantor's estate, as the Surviving Grantor may appoint by will (Surviving Grantor's Testamentary Power).
+Upon the death of the Surviving Grantor, Trustee shall distribute the balance of Trust to or for the benefit of any person or entity or entities, other than the Surviving Grantor's estate, the Surviving Grantor's creditors, or the creditors of the Surviving Grantor's estate, as Surviving Grantor appoints by will (Surviving Grantor's Testamentary Power).

-Upon the death of the Surviving Grantor, any property remaining of the Surviving Grantor's balance of Trust that has not been effectively appointed by Will shall be distributed as follows: five percent to each member of the Committee other than the Grantors' issue if there are one or more Grantors' issue then living.
-The balance is to be distributed, per stirpes, to the Grantors' issue who are then living or held in a trust for their benefit as provided by Trust.
+Upon the death of the Surviving Grantor, any remaining property held in Trust that has not been effectively appointed by will shall be distributed, five percent (5%) to each serving member of the Power of Appointment Committee other than the Grantor's issue, and any remaining balance shall be distributed, per stirpes to the Grantors' issue who are then living and not subject to the trust for beneficiaries article.